-People with multiple sclerosis may experience mood changes.
-These changes can take many forms, and they have different causes and treatment options.
+People with multiple sclerosis (MS) may experience mood changes.
+These changes can take many forms.
+Understanding mental health symptoms of MS can help a person recognize these changes.

 Both multiple sclerosis (MS) itself and related causes can lead to mood changes.
 MS can be unpredictable, and symptoms can occur without warning.
 This uncertainty can affect a person’s mental well-being.